Trip Summary and Itinerary Map

 Overnight: Sabean Hotel

 Day 10: Arba Minch

-As your time in the North draws to a close, you adventure into the incredible Omo Valley begins..
 After breakfast, catch a flight to Arba Minch via Addis Ababa.

 Arba Minch (Forty Springs), is the largest town in Southern Ethiopia and the gateway to the Omo Valley.
-The town lies at an elevation of around 1300m in the foothills of the Rift valley wall above a cliff overlooking the mountains separating the lakes of Chamo and Abaya.
-With mountains rising to almost 4000m to the west, it is difficult to think of a more perfectly situated town anywhere in east Africa - wherever you walk and at whatever time of day, there are stunning views in all direction.
+The town lies at an elevation of around 1300m in the foothills of the Rift Valley wall above a cliff overlooking the mountains separating the lakes of Chamo and Abaya.
+With mountains rising to almost 4,000m to the west, it is difficult to think of a more perfectly situated town anywhere in east Africa - wherever you walk and at whatever time of day, there are stunning views in all direction.

-Then return for your overnight stay at Paradise Lodge, a great lodge offering beautiful views from the restaurant and terrace.
+Spend the night at Paradise Lodge, a great lodge offering beautiful views from the restaurant and terrace.

 Day 11: Omo Valley

 After breakfast at Paradise Lodge, start driving south towards the Omo Valley.
 The Omo is often portrayed as a cultural Garden of Eden and is undoubtedly one of the most unique places on Earth, known for its indigenous tribes, the region has been a cultural crossroads for millennia.

 Press on to Jinka through Konso, Weito and Key Afer.
 If your visit falls on a Thursday you can stop at Key Afer to attend the Thursday market.
 Key Afer market is the best known market of the lower Omo Valley.
 It is attended by many tribes including the Bena, Ari and Hamer.

 After taking a rest at Jinka, you’ll visit the recently-opened south Omo research centre and museum, which is perched on a hill overlooking the town centre and offers an attractive view.
 The anthropological museum provides a useful overview of the various cultures of south Omo.